Isa-AcTiEw/FED_S10257760_Isaac-Tiew-Xun-Yong_Assg01-/README.md

 - The image for the MediaTek logo for the partner's section on the home page was retrieved from [mediatek-removebg-preview.png](https://www.liblogo.com/img-logo/me5680m87c-mediatek-logo-mediatek-logo-download-vector.png)
 - The image for the company's logo on the nav tab was retrieved from [aynlogo.png](https://www.ayntec.com/)
 - The image for the home page displaying the console was retrieved from [Console.jpeg](https://www.ayntec.com/)

+#### Product
+- The product image for Loki Max on the product page was retrieved from [loki-max01.jpg](https://www.ayntec.com/products/loki-max-preorder)
+- The image for the processor of the product was retrieved from [amd-ryzen-6000-cpu-resized.png](https://www.pcworld.com/article/703044/703044.html)
+- The image for the Graphical-processor-unit was retrieved from [Screenshot 2023-11-25 184109.png]()
 ### Acknowledgements